Footsteps of Paul Tour--March 6-23, 2028

 Hotel: Hotel President in Rome

-Three countries, dozens of sites, and fond memories we will have for a lifetime are all checked off as we head to the airport for a 2:10 afternoon flight with a new appreciation for the 7 Churches and Paul.
+Three countries, dozens of sites, and fond memories we will have for a lifetime are all checked off as we head to the airport in the morning.
 Our reading of Acts and Revelation will never be the same again.

 Itinerary subject to change while touring for the best interest of the group.